 To be clear, I wouldn’t suggest that self-mastering is a substitute for professional mastering in the majority of cases.
-An experienced mastering engineer will be able to do the job to a high standard, and won’t have the inherent biases you bring to your own productions.
+An experienced mastering engineer will be able to do the job to a high standard, and won’t have the inherent biases you bring to your own work.

 - If you have audio that you want to sound good, but where pro mastering would be excessive, e.g. for uploading audio clips to social media, running a DIY podcast, releasing your own music on a personal Bandcamp page, or small projects where the budget won’t stretch to mastering.